PopupMaker/Popup-Maker/readme.txt

 Lastly we now have include our extendable subscription forms right in the free version.
 We currently don't provide support for mail/service providers in the free version, but have opened up our form API in the hopes that 3rd party developers will help us fill that gap.
 Don't fret though, submissions are stored in a custom table for retroactive syncing to lists or export (not yet available).

+* Feature: Subscriber forms now included without a paid extension.
+  * Provider API for easily extending forms to work with 3rd party providers.
+  * New shortcode with tons of options built in.
+  * Stores subscribers into a new custom table for import into your favorite system at a later time.
 * Feature: Front end asset overhaul, now uses cached static assets.
   * All front end assets now combined and minified into  single js & css file.
   * Custom styles are now saved along with all core & extension styles eliminating inline style blocks.